 If you decide to buy a separate webcam, pay attention to its resolution, image stability and microphone quality to have decent sound and image quality.
 Basic models start around £10 but professional-level models can go over £80.

-A good way to stay in touch with the office from home, or say hello to family members living half a world away – or even take online IT classes, learn Java programming or take singing lessons online!
+A good way to stay in touch with the office from home, or say hello to family members living half a world away - or even take online computer science classes, learn Java programming or take singing lessons online!